A short proof that the $L^p$-diameter of $Diff_0(S,area)$ is infinite: Introduction

 Let $(M,g)$ be a Riemannian manifold and let $\mu$ be the measure induced by the metric $g$.
 By $\OP{Diff}_0(M,\mu)$ we denote the group of all diffeomorphisms of $M$ that preserve $\mu$ and are isotopic to the identity.

-In \cite{shni.rus} A. Shnirelman showed that the $L^2$-diameter of $\OP{Diff}_0(M,\mu)$ is finite if $M$ is the $n$-dimensional cube for $n>2$ (see also \cite{shni.gafa}).
-The same is true as well for any compact simply connected Riemannian manifold of dimension greater then $2$ \cite{eliashberg.ratiu}.
+In \cite{shni.rus} A. Shnirelman showed that the $L^2$-diameter of $\OP{Diff}_0(M,\mu)$ is finite if $M$ is the $n$-dimensional ball for $n>2$ (see also \cite{shni.gafa}).
+Conjecturally the same is true as well for any compact simply connected Riemannian manifold of dimension greater than $2$ (it is stated in \cite{eliashberg.ratiu} without proof).

 The situation is different for $2$-dimensional manifolds.
 In this case it is customary to denote the measure induced by $g$ by $\OP{area}$.
 For simplicity, let us restrict the discussion to orientable compact connected Riemannian surfaces $(S,g)$.
 Eliashberg and Ratiu \cite{eliashberg.ratiu} proved that the $L^p$-diameter ($p\geq 1$) of $\OP{Diff}_0(S,\OP{area})$ is infinite if $S$ is a surface with boundary.
 They show that the Calabi homomorphism is Lipschitz with respect to the $L^p$-norm.
-Later Gambaudo and Lagrange \cite{gambaudo.lagrange} obtained a similar result for a huge class of quasimorphisms on $\OP{Diff}_0(S,\OP{area})$ if $S$ is the closed disc.
+Later Gambaudo and Lagrange \cite{gambaudo.lagrange} obtained a similar result for a huge class of quasimorphisms on $\OP{Diff}_0(S,\OP{area})$ if $S$ is the closed disc (see as well \cite{brandenburskylpmetrics,brandshelaut,egoraction} for more results concerning quasimorphisms and the $L^p$ geometry).
 Their proof makes use of the braid group of the disc and inequalities relating the geometric intersection number of a braid and its word-length.

 If $S$ has negative Euler characteristic, it is relatively easy to show that the $L^p$-diameter for $p \geq 1$ of $\OP{Diff}_0(S,\OP{area})$ is infinite (see Proposition \ref{p:basic.argument} or \cite[Theorem 1.2]{brandy.kedra}).
-In the case of the torus one need to know in addition, that the group of hamiltonian diffeomorphisms of the torus is simply connected, which is a non-trivial result from symplectic topology (see \cite[Appendix A]{brandy.shelukhin}).
+In the case of the torus one needs to know in addition that the group of hamiltonian diffeomorphisms of the torus is simply connected, which is a non-trivial result from symplectic topology (see \cite[Appendix A]{brandy.shelukhin}).

 The last unsolved case was the sphere.
 Recently Brandenbursky and Shelukhin \cite{brandy.shelukhin} showed that in this case the diameter is as well infinite.
 Moreover, for each $p \geq 1$, $\OP{Diff}_0(S^2,\OP{area})$ contains quasi-isometrically embedded right-angled Artin groups \cite{kim.koberda} and $\mathbb{R}^m$ for each natural $m$.
-Their arguments use ideas from \cite{gambaudo.lagrange}, however, using intersection numbers in the case of the sphere requires considerably more work.
+Their arguments use some new tools along with the ideas from \cite{gambaudo.lagrange}.
+However, using intersection numbers in the case of the sphere requires considerably more work.

+The aim of this paper is to give a short and elementary proof of the following theorem.